TalMeri/Pac-Man/README.md

 An online game that incorporates HTML5 for structure and design, JavaScript for functionality and jQuery for user management

 ### Use-cases
-In this site you can-
+In this site you can:
--register and login
+- register and login
--change the setting
+- change the setting
--play the Pac-Man game.
+- play the Pac-Man game.

 ### Additional functionality
 - Pill- The pills appears when the Pac-Man is dead by a monster in the first two times.
 When the Pac-Man eats the pill, he gets one more life.